tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 presence of the GISS) that are carried within the MPLS label stack.

-> The slice policy ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includdes the GISS. to identify the slice aggregate that the packets belong to as shown in
+> The slice policy ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS. to identify the slice aggregate that the packets belong to as shown in
 {{sli-sl}}.